HL7/davinci-ecdx/input/pagecontent/task-based-approach.md

       - Other data formats attached to or referenced by a FHIR [DocumentReference] resource (e.g., a CCDA document)
 1. `Task.status` is updated as the task is fulfilled

-The details for these Task-based transactions are described in detail in the [Requesting Exchange using Task] section of the Da Vinci HRex Implementation Guide.

 #### Purpose of Use

 The current state of healthcare data exchange is typically limited to a single, well-known and pre-established purpose-of-use (POU).
-The CDex Task Data Request Profile defines an optional element that represents the purpose of use( POU) for the requested data with a [CDex Purpose of Use Value Set] containing a small number of codes.
+The CDex Task Data Request Profile defines an optional element that represents the POU for the requested data with a [CDex Purpose of Use Value Set] containing a small number of codes.
 This element intends to define a potentially new way to exchange data with a dynamically defined POU.

 If this element is supported by the Data Source, it permits POU codes to be communicated dynamically in the individual Task-based queries which may even differ from the ‘default’ purpose of use for that data-consuming system.
 It allows the Data Source to make necessary decisions about whether to provide the information at all or whether/how to filter the information.
 The examples illustrate how this input element is used.